2017 Spring Half Marathon Training Program FAQ

 9. What happens if the weather is bad?

-10. Why is the Indy Runners Mini training program better than other local training programs?
+10. Why is the Indy Runners Spring Half Marathon Training Program better than other local training programs?

-- While each Mini training program is different, we feel that ours offers the best deal for the money.
+- While each half marathon training program is different, we feel that ours offers the best deal for the money.

-- The Indy Runners Mini training program is well established in the community.
-This will be program's 29th year in existence.
+- The Indy Runners Half Marathon Training Program is well established in the community.
+This will be the program's 32nd year in existence.